Japan City Guides: Ise Shima - Ise Jingu, Toba

 Toba is a seafood paradise with a number of excellent restaurants.
 Just near the station on the inland side are a number of small places that grill various shellfish over a charcoal stove - excellent with a refreshing beer.

-South down the coast from Toba is Ago-wan, which is now the main growing area for cultured pearls and a beautiful stretch of coastline with numerous inlets and tiny islets.
+South down the coast from Toba is Ago Bay (Ago-wan), which is now the main growing area for cultured pearls and a beautiful stretch of coastline with numerous inlets and tiny islets, known in geographical terms as a ria coast.
 The Kintetsu Line terminus is here at Kashikojima, which is around 55 minutes from Ise.
 There are a ferries from Kashikojima to the small fishing village and beach at Goza as well as Wagu to the east or choose from a number of vessels to cruise the bay.

 There is a ferry across Ise Bay to Tokoname on the Chita Peninsula for Chubu International Airport (100 mins) with train connections to Nagoya and also a crossing to Irako on the Atsumi Peninsula in Aichi Prefecture (55 mins).
 See the Isewan Ferry Company for more details (Tel: 0599 26 3335).
 Buses cross the scenic Ise-Shima Skyline road between Ise and Toba.

 Recommended Hotels in Toba